15 best luxury hotels in Iceland

 Inside, rustic meets art deco to create a natural, rural retreat offering a warm and authentically Scandinavian welcome.

-All rooms come with sweeping ocean or mountain views and some have private balconies.
+All rooms come with sweeping ocean or mountain views and some have private balconies, which I’d definitely recommend to make the most of the surrounding scenery.

 Horse riding tuition can be booked locally and the majestic Skógafoss waterfall is just over 10 miles from the hotel.